arielherself/espresso/README.md

 ----------

-## Criminal charges for Sam Bankman-Fried
+## Sam Bankman-Fried charged with defrauding investors

 On Tuesday Sam Bankman-Fried was to appear before Congress, to answer questions about the [collapse of FTX](https://te.arielherself.xyz/finance-and-economics/2022/11/09/the-spectacular-fall-of-ftx-and-sam-bankman-fried), the crypto exchange he founded.
-Instead, after his arrest in the Bahamas, he will learn what criminal charges await him in America when federal prosecutors there unseal their indictment.
+Instead, on Monday evening he was arrested in the Bahamas, where FTX is based, at the request of American prosecutors.
+On Tuesday America’s Securities and Exchange Commission charged him with defrauding investors.
+More charges are expected.
 The Bahamas is expected to extradite him in short order.

 Prosecutors have been probing whether Mr Bankman-Fried broke the law by loaning FTX customer funds to Alameda Research, his nominally independent trading firm.
 They have also been investigating whether he manipulated the market for two cryptocurrencies.